Please call free – 0800 707 6229 - for Huge Extra Savings on holidays to Ontario

 Toronto Christmas Market: 18 Nov - 22 Dec

-The Toronto Christmas Market is back at the Distillery District for a third year.
+The Toronto Christmas Market is back at the Distillery District for the third year.
 The Market is inspired by the Old World and influenced by the New.
 It is a free annual event that captures the tradition of a European Christmas Market.
-Aside from local handcrafted products, the festival has family friendly entertainment, carollers, children's choirs, holiday themed stage presentations, Rudolph's Reindeer Zoo and Santa and his roaming elves!
+Aside from locally handcrafted products, the festival has family-friendly entertainment, carolers, children's choirs, holiday-themed stage presentations, Rudolph's Reindeer Zoo and Santa and his roaming elves!